 Usually, each WordPress Theme comes with a pre-installed set of widgets that you can customize in a certain way.
 Although this number of default widgets is oftentimes sufficient for most users, WordPress has also included the possibility to expand this collection.

 The main function of the WordPress widgets is to show on-page information or enhance the page’s capabilities and usually function beyond the page’s main content.
 The widgets can contain different navigation tools, menus, calendars, a box with the latest blog articles, an expandable list of recent comments, a shopping cart, login boxes, and additional media items.
-Furthermore, visitors can quickly see a photo, fill in a signup form, or, for example, see the weather report, all with the help of the WordPress widgets.
+Furthermore, visitors can quickly see a photo, fill in a signup form, or, for example, see the weather report, all with the help of WordPress widgets.
 The possibilities are quite abundant.

 As with numerous other WordPress, widgets are highly versatile, as their layout and functionality can be greatly customized, so they can fully resemble the design approach and goals of any web page.